Master in Infographics and Data Visualisation

 - Interactive animation in HTML

-Module IV.
-Creative infographics for brands and motion graphics in social media
+Module 4 - Creative infographics for brands and motion graphics in social media

 Content marketing is an essential part of the communication between brands and their audiences.
 Unrelated to traditional marketing, it focuses on creating and disseminating content that is relevant to potential customers for the purpose of establishing a lasting connection.

-In this module, you will learn how to create infographics and visualisations of both static and animated data which will help to tell the story of a brand.
-You will gain an understanding of how search engines work and the unique qualities of each social network in order to disseminate your project in a viral way.
+In this module, students will learn how to create infographics and visualisations of both static and animated data with interesting and attractive content for users.
+Students will gain an understanding of how search engines work and the unique qualities of each social network in order to disseminate your project in a viral way.

 Infographics and creative visualisations for brands